metadriverse/SimGen/README.md

 ## License and Citation

 All assets and code in this repository are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
 The language data is under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Other datasets (including nuScenes and Ego4D) inherit their own distribution licenses.
+Other datasets (including nuScenes, Waymo, and MetaDrive) inherit their own distribution licenses.
 Please consider citing our paper and project if they help your research.

 <!---
 ```BibTeX